Not in This Lifetime... Tour

 The Not in This Lifetime...
-Tour was a concert tour by hard rock band Guns N' Roses, spanning from April 1, 2016, to November 2, 2019.
+Tour was a concert tour by the American hard rock band Guns N' Roses, spanning from April 1, 2016, to November 2, 2019.
 It featured classic lineup members Axl Rose, Slash and Duff McKagan, marking the first time since the Use Your Illusion Tour in 1993 that the three performed together.
 After the previous tour in 2014, guitarists DJ Ashba & Ron "Bumblefoot" Thal, bassist Tommy Stinson and keyboardist Chris Pitman left Guns N' Roses, leaving the band with several open spots.
 Former members Slash and McKagan rejoined the band and Melissa Reese joined as keyboardist.
 The group embarked on a world tour that spanned all continents except Antarctica.
 They performed 175 shows making it their third longest tour ever, just behind the Use Your Illusion Tour and the Chinese Democracy Tour.
 The group welcomed former drummer Steven Adler to the stage for several shows as a guest spot, the first time he had played with the group since 1990.
 The tour has been a financial success, grossing over $584.2 million, making it the fourth-highest-grossing concert tour of all time.
 The tour was 2016's highest-earning per-city global concert tour as well as the fourth-highest-grossing overall that year.
-In 2017 the tour ranked as the second highest grossing worldwide tour.
+In 2017, the tour ranked as the second highest grossing worldwide tour.
 The tour was honored at the Billboard Live Music Awards in November 2017, winning Top Tour/Top Draw and being nominated for Top Boxscore.